snap-stanford/snap-python/doc/source/tutorial/tutorial.rst

 * GetInDeg(): returns in-degree of a node
 * GetOutNId(e): returns node id of the endpoint of e-th out-edge
 * GetInNId(e): returns node id of the endpoint of e-th in-edge
+* GetOutEdges(): returns generator of node ids of the endpoints of out-edges
+* GetInEdges(): returns generator of node ids of the endpoints of in-edges
 * IsOutNId(n): tests if there is an out-edge to node n
 * IsInNId(n): tests if there is an in-edge from node n
 * IsNbrNId(n): tests if node n is a neighbor